kra53n/getgit/README.md

 **Getgit** - terminal utility that allows to clone user repositories.

-`It allows to clone only public repositories because of using parsing.`
+`It allows to clone only public repositories because of using цуи parsing.`

 ## How to install

 ### First way

 1. Install Python3.
 2. Install Getgit with the following `pip` command from the command prompt:

 ```sh